RCdiy/OpenTXLua/TELEMETRY/GPS/!Archive/ReadMe.md

 # Download

+* Top right - Click on "Go to file"
-* Right click on a file
+  * Right click on the desired file and select "Save as"
-  * Save As/Download Linked File
 * **After download ensure it has a .lua extension**
   * if it is .txt or .lua.txt change it to .lua
   * if is .html the download was done incorrectly
+* Using a plain text editor (Windows Notepad)
+  * Open the file
+  * If the file has the word "html" the pile did not download correctly.

 # Configuration
 * If you have not used a Telemetry script before please read this post